eMMC/eMCP Removal & Reballing for Hackers - part 1

 - Heating:

-- Monitor temperature (solder melts at 138°C or 183°C).
+- Monitor temperature (solder melts at 138°C or 183°C - check with datasheets relative chip model).

 - Bubbles at 110–120°C indicate low-temp solder.